invictus-integration/docs-ifa/dashboard/import-flows-via-la.md

-# Import flows via LogicApp workflows
+# Import flow traces via LogicApp workflows
 Invictus is fully supported to import flows from LogicApps.
 It allows to keep track of the **execution tree** of the ran workflows, plus with **tracked properties** you can trace specific data for your needs besides the general **diagnostic settings**.

 ## Enable workflow diagnostics